troywiegel/readme-generator/README.md

 <br><br>

 ## Contributing
-This app was created by Troy Wiegel.
+This app was created by [Troy Wiegel](https://github.com/troywiegel).
 <br><br>

 ## Tests
-N/A
+No testing at this time.
 <br><br>

 ## Questions